Research Interests

 B. Odehnal: Poristic loci of triangle centers.
 J. Geom.
 Graphics 15/1 (2011), 45-67.

 The one-parameter family of triangles with common incircle and circumcircle is called a porisitic system of triangles.
 The triangles of a poristic system can be rotated freely about the common incircle.
-However, this motion is not a rigid body motion for the sidelengths of the triangle are changing.
+However, this motion is not a rigid body motion for the side lengths of the triangle are changing.
 Surprisingly many triangle centers associated with the triangles of the poristic family trace circles while the triangle traverses the poristic family.
 Other points move on conic sections, some points trace more complicated curves.
 We shall describe the orbits of centers and some other points.
 Thereby we are able to answer open questions and verify some older results.

 Publications

-Copyright © 2022 by Boris Odehnal.
+Copyright © 2024 by Boris Odehnal.
 All rights reserved.

-Last modified on June 23rd, 2022.
+Last modified on July 11rd, 2024.